SevenShepherd/SevenShepherd.github.io/about.markdown

 The word philosophy comes from the Greek word philosophia (φιλοσοφία), which means 'love of wisdom'.
 There is some overlap in my metaphysical & epistemological views.
 Proverbs 16:16; James 1:5.

+> "The mind is not a vessel to be filled, but a fire to be kindled." &mdash; Plutarch

 <!-- > Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence [[Aretē]](https://biblehub.com/greek/703.htm), if there is anything worthy of praise, think about these things. &mdash; Philippians 4:8 -->

 <!-- > Even Gentiles, who do not have God’s written law, show that they know his law when they instinctively obey it, even without having heard it.
 They demonstrate that God’s law is written in their hearts, for their own conscience and thoughts either accuse them or tell them they are doing right. &mdash; Romans 2:14-15 -->